likuny0415/oauth/README.md

 6. Now I have a user, has **_id** (Mongo id), **authtype**(google, meta, github..), **thirdParty_id** so one authType can't have two same ids, so this structure of User makes sure it will not cause collision , because I can find a user through authType and id, it will guarantee to give me a unique user

+#### Task2: How to authorize users to access data?
+Problems:
+1. Now user can signin with OAuth, and they have a accessToken, how to disable user without accessToken to fetch data?
+2. Users with correct JWT token can fetch data now, but how to allow user to fetch their only data?

+Thoughts:
+1. Create middleware to extract jwt token from the user, and check the JWT secret, if it matches, then it can fetch data.
+2. JWT contains a user id, JWT token is bonding with a specific user, so REST Api will check the JWT token user id, and use this id to fetch this own data.
+This method makes sure two things, first is it verifies the JWT token for authentiaction, and JWT userid for authorization for fethcing specific data.